Michaelangel007/easing/README.md

 # Easing Cleanup

-There are numerous problems with the defacto easing 5 parameter easing functions.
+There are numerous problems with the defacto 5-parameter easing functions.
 This is **crap code** -- that's the technical term for _over-engineered._

 Problems can be placed into two general categories: